omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

      accessing various features, and so on.
 The aim of these wizards is to get you productive in the shortest time possible.

+==== Wizard Types

+The wizard will set the `wizardType` template variable when it executes, so template code can check under which wizard type it runs (using <#if>..</#if>), and act accordingly.
+This feature allows the creation of templates that can be used for multiple wizard types.

+Create a file called `omnetpp.ini.ftl` and fill with:

+	<#if wizardType=="simulation">
+	network = ${targetTypeName}
+	</#if>

+We need this file only if we are creating a simulation.
+If the current type is not 'simulation', an empty file will be generated and it will not be copied to the destination folder.

+There are several types of wizards you can create.
+Each one has a different
+goal:

+===== New Project Wizards

+Project wizards can create -- as their name suggest -- new projects.
+All necessary files required by the new project can be included in the template.
+It is possible to adjust project properties to customize the new project.
+You can enable C++ code support, set source and NED folders.
+The files in the template folder will be directly copied to the new project folder.

+===== New Simulation Wizards

+A new simulation is basically a network definition plus an INI file describing the initial configurations.
+These files are typically created in a separate directory that is selected in the wizard as the `simulation folder`.

+===== New INI,MSG or NED File Wizards

+These wizards generate only a single file.
+The filename can be accessed in the
+\${targetFileName} and the target folder as \${targetFolder}.

+===== Export / Import Wizards

+Export and import wizards work similarly like the other wizards, but the input and output files must be specified on custom wizard pages.

 === Configuration Keys